Use VPC Peering Connections with Confluent Cloud on AWS¶

 Cross-region peering is not supported through the Confluent Cloud Console.
 Contact Confluent Support to see if your regions are supported and to request configuration.

-This section describes how to create a VPC peering connection to a Confluent Cloud network on AWS using the Confluent Cloud Console or REST APIs.
+This section describes how to create a VPC peering connection to a Confluent Cloud network on AWS using the Confluent Cloud Console, Confluent REST API, or Confluent CLI.

 See Terraform configuration for creating a AWS peering connection using Terraform.